phuongwj/my-notes/aws-certified-cloud-practitioner/6-management-and-developer-tools.md

 - The AWS CLi is a Pyhon executable program.
     + Python is required to install AWS CLI

--The AWS Cli can be installed on Windows, Mac or Linux/Unix
+- The AWS Cli can be installed on Windows, Mac or Linux/Unix
 - The name of the CLI program is **aws**.

 ### AWS CLI Follow Along

 Feel free to check the [freeCodeCamp Youtube video from Andrew Brown](https://www.youtube.com/watch?v=NhDYbskXRgc&t=7092s&ab_channel=freeCodeCamp.org) from **3:43:41 to 3:56:04**.

+## AWS Software Development Kit (SDK)

+A Software Development Kit (SDK) is **a collection of software development tools** in *one installable package*.

+You can use the **AWS SDK** to programmaticallyc reate, modify, delete or interact with AWS resources.

+AWS SDK is offered in various programming languages:
+- Java
+- Python
+- Node.js
+- Ruby
+- Go
+- .NET
+- PHP
+- JavaScript
+- C++

+### AWS SDK Follow Along

+Feel free to check the [freeCodeCamp Youtube video from Andrew Brown](https://www.youtube.com/watch?v=NhDYbskXRgc&t=7092s&ab_channel=freeCodeCamp.org) from **3:56:51 to 4:11:51**.